Qepanna/goFlux/README.md

 If you get this error while trying to install an R package from GitHub:

-    ## Error: Failed to install 'GoFluxYourself' from GitHub:
+    ## Error: Failed to install 'goFlux' from GitHub:
     ##   HTTP error 403.
     ##   API rate limit exceeded for xxx.xxx.xxx.x (But here's the good news: Authenticated requests get a higher rate limit.
 Check out the documentation for more details.)
     ##